the-coffee-coder/Sample-Law-Firm/README.md

 # thedevdrawer
 # freecodecamp.org

-Custom Wordpress site and Theme for a sample law firm.
+Custom Wordpress site and Theme for a sample law firm from an Adobe Illustrator mockup file, uploaded for you to review as the example I used.

 This site was created as a practice exercise with instruction from freecodecamp.org's YoutTube tutorial presented by TheDevDrawer.